Hi All,

 From India

-remember to not mention this component as CTC, a different letter can be issued to the employee on transfer specifying that the benefit would be withdrawn when he is back to the home state
+Remember not to mention this component as part of CTC; a different letter can be issued to the employee on transfer specifying that the benefit would be withdrawn when he is back in the home state.

 From India